NetCrusherOrg/netcrusher-java/README.md

 # NetCrusher for Java

-NetCrusher is TCP/UDP proxy for java that sit in the middle between client and server and allows to check both sides on proper failover.
+NetCrusher is TCP/UDP proxy for Java that is placed in the middle between client and server and allows to check both sides on failover.

-* emulates network failures that lead to remote socket closing
+* emulates network failures
 * emulates frozen connection
 * allows to check the state of connections
 * allows to filter/dump data